 I’d been driving for eight hours when I arrived near the border.
 It was early evening, still hot, sticky and hazy.
-I was weary and felt dusty like I’d been on a long hike.
-I began my day in eastern Ohio.
+I was weary and felt dusty like I’d been hiking all day.
+I began my day in eastern Virginia.
 It often takes me awhile to leave the town I’ve stayed at overnight, regardless of where it is.
 I move slow in the morning and I usually linger at favorite coffee shops and eateries in familiar towns.
 If it’s a new town, I like to search for new favorite places.

 Songs :: Dusted Mind by Steve Gunn, Southern Cross by The Ozark Mountain Daredevils, Into the Mystic by Van Morrison, Brandy (You’re a Fine Girl) by Looking Glass, and State Trooper by Bruce Springsteen